The recommendations here are based on recent overwintering trials conducted at our research farm in Albion, Maine, located in hardiness zone 4B.

 When spring and warmer temperatures finally did arrive, the row covers were removed as often as possible when air temperatures rose above freezing during the day, and for good once temperatures began to moderate.

-Bolting was the prevalent problem in all of the other varieties — some without a single plant that had not formed a flower stalk.
+In our trials, bolting is a prevalent problem in many other varieties — some without a single plant that had not formed a flower stalk.
 Some varieties were also very susceptible to botrytis.
 Not the case with Bridger: the bulbs were uniform and sizeable, with clean foliage, and only 7% bolting occurrence — a homerun for overwintering.

 Overwintering crops is not an easy task, but if you have the market for these types of products, it can be a worthwhile endeavor.
 Here are some common problems that might be encountered in onions overwintering in a cold climate.

 Bolting is probably the most common problem to arise from overwintered onions.
 As you likely already know, onions are a biennial crop, so exposure to cold temperatures will signal the plant that it is nearing the end of its lifecycle.
 In response, it will send up a flower stalk to produce the next generation.
 For onions, bolted plants yield a bulb with a tough center that has "off" colors.
 Bolting will also cause the bulb to stop growing, so you may also end up with smaller bulbs than is desired or marketable.

 Bolting doesn't always mean that a variety is not suitable for overwintering.
 Success in overwintering depends largely on experimenting with seeding dates at your specific location.
 Plants will be more prone to bolting come spring if they are too large going into the winter.

 'Bridger' has proved to be very bolt-resistant in many trials, so it is a good variety to try first.
 In addition to using a bolt-resistant variety and experimenting with planting dates, you should also try to prevent large fluctuations in temperature in your growing environment through good ventilation.